cfelton/test_jpeg/README.md

 Current Status
 ==============

+   05-Dec-2014 : Design1 conversion to verilog is mostly complete,
+     spending some time verifying.

    09-Nov-2014 : The test environment will stream an image to both
      the design1 and design2 encoders.
 The output is not interrogated